Real Madrid news: Gareth Bale named in Los Blancos squad for Roma friendly despite uncertainty over future | Goal.com

-Bale named in Real Madrid squad for Roma friendly despite uncertainty over future
+Bale returns to Real Madrid squad for Roma friendly despite uncertainty over future

 Gareth Bale has been included in Real Madrid's squad for their friendly against Roma on Sunday, despite uncertainty over the forward's future at the Santiago Bernabeu.